rhys762/sdlnw/README.md

 - [x] widgets that can rebuild at runtime, composed of other widgets.
 - [x] Build system
 - [ ] Testing, inc renderering
+- [ ] Mouse pointer updates, eg standard and clickable.

+## Misc

+- [ ] Create widget functions malloc multiple times, can be combined
+- [ ] Prevent mistakes to have a generic widget initialiser